axonweb3/axon/core/api/README.md

 ##### Returns

-Integer of the current block number the client is on
+BLOCK NUMBER - a hex code of an integer representing the current block number the client is on.

 ##### Examples